-- 5. Provide verification of vehicle inspection by the California Highway Patrol, if provider operates own vehicle; - 6.
-Contractor assures that voluntary contributions shall be solicited in accordance with the following requirements: [OAA Section 315(b)]: - Means tests shall not be used by any Contractor for any Title III or Title VII Services: - b.
+- 1. Contractor assures that voluntary contributions shall be solicited in accordance with the following requirements: [OAA § 315(b)]: - a.
+Means tests shall not be used by any contractor for any Title III or Title VII services: - b.
 Services shall not be denied to any Title III or Title VII client that does not contribute toward the cost of the services received; - c.
-Methods used to solicit voluntary contributions for Title III and Title VII services shall be non-coercive; - d.
-Each service provider will: - (1) Provide each recipient with an opportunity to voluntarily contribute to the cost of the service; - (2) Clearly inform each recipient that there is no obligation to contribute and that the contribution is purely voluntary; - (3) Protect the privacy and confidentiality of each recipient with respect to the recipient's contribution or lack of contribution; - (4) Establish appropriate procedures to safeguard and account for all contributions; - (5) Donation letters may not resemble a bill or a statement [OAA §315(b)]; - (6) Individual client's donations shall not be tracked by accounts receivable [OAA §315(b)(4)(C)]; - 7.
-Any Title III and Title VII service shall not implement a Cost Sharing program unless so notified by the County; - 8.
-Proof of age or citizenship shall not be required as a condition of receiving services; and - 9.
+Methods used to solicit voluntary contributions for Title III and Title VII services shall be non-coercive; and - d.
+Each service provider will: - (1) Provide each recipient with an opportunity to voluntarily contribute to the cost of the service; - (2) Clearly inform each recipient that there is no obligation to contribute and that the contribution is purely voluntary; - (3) Protect the privacy and confidentiality of each recipient with respect to the recipient's contribution or lack of contribution; - (4) Establish appropriate procedures to safeguard and account for all contributions; - (5) Donation letters may not resemble a bill or a statement [OAA § 315(b)]; and - (6) Individual client's donations shall not be tracked by accounts receivable [OAA § 315(b)(4)(C)]. - 2.
+Any Title III and Title VII service shall not implement a Cost Sharing program unless so notified by the County. - 3.
+Proof of age or citizenship shall not be required as a condition of receiving services. - 4.
 An individual's receipt of services under the In-Home Supportive Services Program shall not be the sole cause for denial of any services provided by the AAA or its contractors.